Ant-man74/MMOpt-Gen/README.md

 To launch the test and if the test pass the optimization algorythm use:

     make all

+To launch just the test use:

+    make pytest

 To clean the whole repository or a specific repository use